minerxb4/hakari-slot-machine-v2/README.md

 # hakari-slot-machine-v2
-yooo whats up its drake i listened to your beats and they fire bro on god come to my studio and we can make some music together ill fly you to la free of charge man
+yooo whats up its drake i listened to your beats and they fire bro on god.
+Come to my studio and we can make some fire beats together.
+I'll fly you to LA free of charge man.
-12-17 thats my type
+Oh and 12-17 thats my type.

 oh and the difference between this and the old one is now i added reserve balls  and increased probability mode faster spins does nothing btw